New Zealand Immigration Lawyer Guide: AEWV Process Basics - FinancasPro.com

 Before you send sensitive documents, ask for:

-• The employer’s legal name and trading name, if different
+• Start with the employer’s legal name and trading name, if different.

-• The job title, work location, and start date expectations
+• Then request the job title, work location, and start date expectations in writing.

-• Who will be your point of contact for immigration-related communication
+• Finally, identify the point of contact for immigration-related communication.

 These requests are not rude.
 They are basic due diligence.
 If the response is vague or hostile, slow down.